-Student safety on campus, at school-related events, and on district vehicles is a high priority of the district.
-Although the district has implemented safety procedures, the cooperation of students is essential to ensuring school safety.
+Student safety on campus, at school-related events, and in district vehicles is a high priority of the district.
+The cooperation of students is essential to ensuring school safety.
 A student is expected to:

-- Avoid conduct that is likely to put the student or others at risk. - Follow the behavioral standards in this handbook and the Student Code of Conduct, as well as any additional rules for behavior and safety set by the principal, campus or district administrators, teachers, or bus drivers. - Remain alert to and promptly report to a teacher or the principal any safety hazards, such as intruders on campus or threats made by any person toward a student or staff member.
-Any student, parent, or community member may make anonymous reports about safety concerns at https://asp.schoolmessenger.com/lewisville/quicktip/ - Know emergency evacuation routes and signals. - Follow immediately the instructions of teachers, bus drivers, and other district employees who are overseeing the welfare of students.
+- Avoid conduct that is likely to put the student or others at risk. - Follow all behavioral standards in this handbook and the Student Code of Conduct or set by district employees. - Remain alert to any safety hazards, such as intruders on campus or threats made by any person toward a student or staff member, and promptly report any incidents to a district employee.
+A student may make anonymous reports about safety concerns at https://docunavweb.lisd.net/Forms/TipReporting. - Know emergency evacuation routes and signals. - Follow immediately the instructions of teachers, bus drivers, and other district employees who are overseeing the welfare of students. - Avoid entering a school building other than through designated unlocked and/or monitored entrances and shall not open an exterior door that is locked from the outside for any known or unknown individual, whether students, staff, or visitor. - Not prop any door open or in any way circumvent locking mechanisms intended to secure an exterior door, window, or other entrance or exit. - Not enter a district school building, athletic field, or other indoor/outdoor facility without express permission during hours the facility is closed or when prohibited by signage, including over or through open or secured doors, gates, fencing, or other access points.